MyChart - Frequently Asked Questions

 • What medical information is available in MyChart?

 MyChart provides access to portions of your medical information stored in your UTMB Health electronic medical record.
-This includes things such as your allergies, immunizations, prescriptions, test results, diagnoses, preventive care needed, appointments, demographics and billing information.
+This includes:

 MyChart does not display all information in your medical record.
 Each feature page will describe the information available to you.
 If you need information or services beyond what is available to you on-line, please call your clinic.
 If you need a complete copy of your medical record, please contact UTMB Health Information Management at (409) 772-1965 for information about the Release of Information process.